 Following the collapse of Communism in Eastern Europe I renovated orphanages, ran a big EU project for Romania’s gypsy minority, worked for aid agencies in Bosnia and Kosovo and taught myself how to be a project manager and PR consultant.
 I published two books on NATO’s peacekeeping mission in Bosnia.

-I have two kids and am currently based in Liverpool where I run a PR agency called Untold Stories.
-I plan to cycle round the world after my kids have left the coop and I practice every year on my Moulton touring bike.
+I have two kids and am currently based in Reading where I work as a PR consultant for rehab clinics.
+I also write books for an hour a day, which is not enough.
 Nothing motivates me more than enabling people to overcome their fears and doubts about travelling independently.
 I get the same sense of satisfaction from my work — advising companies to communicate better.

 I define independent travel as travelling alone, for long periods, with an open mind, a sense of trust and a thirst for discovering some of the mysteries in this world.

 Rupert Wolfe Murray

 I’d like to hear from you: get in contact